myshell-ai/AIlice/README.md

 # How Developers Should Get Started

-- For developing Agents, the best tutorials are undoubtedly the AIliceMain.py and AIliceWeb.py files.
-Each of these modules does not exceed seventy lines of Python code, but they are enough to understand the basic elements of writing an Agent based on AIlice.
+- For developing Agents, the main loop of AIlice is located in the AIliceMain.py or AIliceWeb.py files.
+Each of these modules does not exceed seventy lines of Python code.
+To further understand the construction of an agent, you need to read the code in the "prompts" folder, by reading these code you can understand how an agent's prompts are dynamically constructed.

 - For developers who want to understand the internal operation logic of AIlice, please read core/AProcessor.py and core/Interpreter.py.
 These two files do not exceed two hundred lines of code in total, but they contain the basic framework of AIlice.